learn-co-curriculum/careers-technical-interview-formats/README.md

 There are a number of different formats for technical interviewing.
 You may encounter one, some, or all of these formats during your interviewing journey.
 Every company interviews in a different way.
 Some may start with a code or data challenge, while others start with whiteboarding and save the code challenge for the end.
 Be ready for anything!

-Here is a list of the types of interviews you can expect and should be prepared for.
+Here is a list of the types of interviews you can expect and should be prepared for:

 - Coding challenges
-  - Week long coding (or data) project
+  -` Week long coding (or data) project
   - Timed technical assessment
   - HackerRank or Codility challenge
   - Data science case study